-How to Host a Surprise Party: Planning and Reveal Tips
+How to Host a Surprise Birthday Party That Actually Works

 - Start planning at least 3 weeks before the party date